hackclub/hackclub/workshops/image_editor/README.md

   console.log('Image displayed');
 });
 ```
-This is a [JavaScript event listener](https://www.w3schools.com/js/js_htmldom_eventlistener.asp) which gets the value of the image url input when the user clicks the "Change Image" button.
-The code first makes sure the value is not empty, and then attempts to set the src attribute of the `targetimage` element.
+Let's break this down:
+We are using the method ```addEventListener()``` to the first variable that we created, when the button in the form is submitted we call a function that:
+1. Creates a variable that holds the text input that we placed in section 1.
+2. Creates another variable that will get the data gotten from the text input, we do this using the **value** property.
+3. Creates an if statement that checks if the variable `urlimageval` is empty or not using the **length** property, this property returns `true` if the length of the string is greater than 0 or `false` if the length of the string is 0.
+When the property returns true, it takes the `img` element in section 2 and sets its `src` to the value of `urlimage`, then it resets the value of `urlimage`.
+4. Then we use the `preventDefault();` method to prevent the default way the browser handles `submit` when it happens, which includes refreshing the page.
+5. Finally, we use the function `console.log('');` to send a message to the console.

-Now let's test it out:
+Now let's test it:

 ![Image displaying gif](https://cloud-jumlfocs6.vercel.app/0screen_recording_2020-11-08_at_11.26.14_pm.gif)

 Works perfectly!

-Next, add the following code:
+Now we'll need to add an event listener to each range input in section 3, in order to be able to edit the image:
 ```js
 for(let i=0; i<=inputrange.length-1; i++) {
   inputrange[i].addEventListener('input', editimage);
 }
 ```
+Let's break this down:
+In this code we are creating a for statement, in which we create a variable called `i` that starts at 0, on each iteration, we check if the condition is false or true, or in other words, whether `i` is smaller than the amount of elements in `inputrange`.

-This code loops through the inputrange array, then for each input, it adds an event listener to it, and when the event happens, the editimage function gets called
+- If the condition is true, for each input it adds an event listener to it, and when the event happens, the `editimage` function gets called.
+- If the condition is false, we stop the loop.

+ In order to get to the next iteration, we add one to `i` using `i++`.

 Now we'll create a function that takes the values from the range inputs, and then update the style of the image applying the css filter function using those values: